 When collards are raw, they are bitter like kale, but when they are cooked low and slow the heat mellows them and brings out their earthiness.
 Southern collard greens are usually cooked with vinegar and sugar which helps balance this popular Southern dish.

-Make Ahead: It's actually best to make the collards a minimum of 4 hours in advance, or up to a whole day ahead.
-When you make them the night before, allow them to cool at room temperature for two hours before covering and refrigerating.
+It's actually best to make the collards a minimum of 4 hours in advance, as they take a long time to cook.
+You can definitely cook them a day in advance, as they'll taste better the following day.
+Allow them to cool at room temperature before covering and refrigerating.

-Freeze: Yes, allow the collards to cool first, then place in airtight freezer container or a zip-top freezer bag.
-Lay the freezer bags flat in the freezer until frozen then store for up to 3 months.
+Yes, you can freeze cooked collards.
+Allow them to cool first, then place in an airtight freezer container or a zip-top freezer bag.
+Lay the freezer bags flat in the freezer until frozen, then freeze for up to 3 months.

 Expert Tips